maduhu/interop-ilp-ledger/NotificationOverview.md

 “Any account holder + admins should be able to subscribe to notifications.
 In practice some of the parties that definitely will subscribe are the ILP Connectors, the ILP/SPSP Client and Server (using admin credentials)”

 **Subscribers of notifications**
-Below are sis the overview of the basic functionality
+Below is the overview of the basic functionality

 How to subscribe:
 Clients can subscribe to live, read-only notifications of ledger activity by opening a WebSocket connection to the /websocket path and sending a subscription request.